The 485MW Zarqa power plant is a combined-cycle gas turbine (CCGT) power project being developed in Zarqa, the Kingdom of Jordan.

 Proposed to generate early power in December 2017 in open-cycle mode, the project is anticipated to be commissioned in June 2018.
 Estimated to cost $490m, it is expected to employ 1,500 workers during peak construction.

 Mahatat Al Zarqa Le Tawleed Al Takah Al Kahrabaieyah, a limited liability company incorporated in Jordan, is the developer of the project.
-ACWA Power International owns majority share in the developer company.
+ACWA Power International owns the majority share in the developer company.

 Zarqa power plant make-up